noahschutte/flickr-voice-search/README.md

 ## How to Run the Project

 1. Install connect
   > $ npm install connect serve-static

-* You may recieve you an error that package.json does not exist.
+    - You may receive you an error that package.json does not exist.
 Ignore this error and continue to the next step.

 2. Serve-static with NPM
 > $ node server.js

-3. You can now go to:
+3. You can now open the following html in your browser:

 http://localhost:8080/index.html